Heber LeBaron: Cult leader

 Heber LeBaron was 20 years old when he assumed leadership of the cult after his elder half-brother's death.
 Under his leadership, the cult fully embraced criminal enterprises.
 He was convicted in Arizona of operating a large auto theft ring.
 He was also charged with attempted murder of a guard during a bank robbery in Texas.

 LeBaron committed to enforcing his father's wish to blood atone perceived traitors.
-After his younger half-brother Richard agreed to testify against him, LeBaron was convicted of killing former cult member Mark Chynoweth in one of what was known as the 4 O'Clock Murders.
+After his younger half-brother Richard agreed to testify against him, LeBaron was convicted of killing former cult member Mark Chynoweth in one of what was known as the 4 O'Clock murders.
 Chynoweth's brother Duane, Duane's 8-year-old daughter Jennifer, and LeBaron's half-brother Ed Marston were also killed at approximately the same time, 4 pm on June 27, 1988.

 Post-conviction

-LeBaron claims to have converted to Christianity and to be ashamed of his actions while with the cult.
+LeBaron claims to have converted to evangelical Protestantism and to be ashamed of his actions while with the cult.